Articles | Volume 4, issue 2

 Short summary

 In this paper, we investigate the impact of climatic and anthropogenic factors on future groundwater availability.
 The changes are simulated using hydrological and groundwater flow models.
-We found out that the future groundwater status is influenced more so by anthropogenic factors compared to climatic factors.
-The results are beneficial to inform the responsible parties in operational water management to achieve future (ground)water governance.
+We find that future groundwater status is influenced more by anthropogenic factors than climatic factors.
+The results are beneficial for informing responsible parties in operational water management about achieving future (ground)water governance.

 Thomas Hermans, Pascal Goderniaux, Damien Jougnot, Jan H. Fleckenstein, Philip Brunner, Frédéric Nguyen, Niklas Linde, Johan Alexander Huisman, Olivier Bour, Jorge Lopez Alvis, Richard Hoffmann, Andrea Palacios, Anne-Karin Cooke, Álvaro Pardo-Álvarez, Lara Blazevic, Behzad Pouladi, Peleg Haruzi, Alejandro Fernandez Visentini, Guilherme E. H. Nogueira, Joel Tirado-Conde, Majken C. Looms, Meruyert Kenshilikova, Philippe Davy, and Tanguy Le Borgne